 Plus, it's easy to customize with any pasta and vegetables you have on hand.
 No fresh vegetables?
 No problem.
 Toss in a bag or two of thawed frozen veggies instead.

-There is no right or wrong answer for pasta here.
-I’d suggest a medium-sized tube pasta like penne, rigatoni, or ziti, or a strand pasta like spaghetti or fettuccine.
+For this recipe, I'd suggest a medium-sized tube pasta like penne, rigatoni, or ziti, or a strand pasta like spaghetti or fettuccine.

 Keep in mind that for whatever pasta you use, you'll want to look at the box's cooking directions and adjust the times shown in the recipe card.
 You want to cook your pasta, whatever shape or size, to al dente.